Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Introduction

-The main contributions of this paper are: \begin{itemize} \item A comparison of surrogate model creation techniques for malware classification at low FPR settings. \item A new neural network architecture for surrogate creation that performs well under low FPR requirements (dualFCNN). \item New active learning sampling techniques for model extraction: Monte Carlo dropout+entropy and entropy+k-medoids. \item A study of the performance of different surrogates in the downstream task of adversarial malware creation. \item The first model extraction attacks of real antivirus software for scanning malware binaries, together with the evasion of these antivirus systems with adversarial malware. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item A new neural network architecture for surrogate creation that performs well under low FPR conditions (dualFFNN). \item A new surrogate creation method that combines transfer and active learning (FFNN-TL). \item A comparison of surrogate model creation techniques for malware detection at low FPR settings tested on both machine learning models and antivirus systems as targets. \item A study of the performance of the different surrogates in the downstream task of adversarial malware creation for evading machine learning models and antivirus systems.